keethesh/UdemyEnrollEverywhere/README.md

 ## Todo
 - Scrape coupons from more websites
-    - [ ] Make scraping on Learnviral faster
+    - [x] Make scraping on Learnviral faster

-If you know such websites, that is not using Javascript preferably, please open an issue and tell me about it!
+If you know such websites, that are not using Javascript preferably, please open an issue and tell me about it!
 - Add more things to the Todo section of my README

 ## Footnote